guide to cookies

 You can control how cookies are placed on your device and remove existing cookies; all you have to do is change your web browser settings.

-Please be aware that restricting cookies may affect the functionality of this website, for example, you would not be able to log into mybarclaycard if you disable cookies on your browser.
+Please be aware that restricting cookies may affect the functionality of this website.
+For example, you would not be able to log into your Barclaycard account if you disable cookies on your browser.

 What types of cookies do we use?

 The type of cookies used on most websites can generally be put into 1 of 4 categories, based on the International Chamber of Commerce guide to cookie categories; Strictly Necessary, Performance, Functionality and Targeting.

 These cookies are essential, as they enable you to move around the website and use its features, such as accessing secure areas.
 Without these cookies, services you've asked for can't be provided.
 These cookies don’t gather information about you that is used for marketing or remembering where you've been on the internet.

 These cookies collect information about how you use a website, for example which pages you go to most often and if you get error messages from certain pages.
 These cookies don’t gather information that identifies you.
 All information these cookies collect is anonymous and is only used to improve how a website works.